APA Sample Papers

 Ever wonder how to format your research paper in APA style?
 If so, you’re in luck!
 The team at EasyBib.com has put together an example paper to help guide you through your next assignment.
 (Actually, looking for MLA?
 Here’s a page on what is MLA format.)

 The featured example is a research paper on the uses of biometrics to inform design decisions in the tech industry, authored by our UX Research Intern Peace Iyiewuare.
-Like most APA style papers, it includes tables and several references to scholarly journals relevant to its topic.
-This is an important aspect of scientific research papers, and formatting them correctly is critical to getting a good grade.
+Like most APA style papers, it includes an APA title page, tables, and several references and APA in-text citations to scholarly journals relevant to its topic.
+References are an important aspect of scientific research papers, and formatting them correctly is critical to getting a good grade.

 This paper follows the formatting rules specified in the 6th edition of The Publication Manual of the American Psychological Association (the APA is not directly associated with this guide).
 We’ve left comments and tips throughout the document, so you’ll know the specific rules around how to format titles, spacing, and font, as well as the citations on the APA reference page.